Anneliese Dodds: Political positions

-LabourList has described Dodds as a "unity candidate", explaining that although she is not a Corbynite, she is supported by her predecessor as Shadow Chancellor, John McDonnell, and the Financial Times has said that she is on the "soft left" of the party.
+LabourList has described Dodds as a "unity candidate", explaining that although she is not a "Corbynite", she was supported by her predecessor as Shadow Chancellor, John McDonnell, and the Financial Times has said that she is on the "soft left" of the party.
 In terms of her position on Brexit, she is a remainer, and supported calls for a second referendum on the issue.

 While Labour candidate for Reading East in the 2010 election, she explained several of her policy positions, including how she wouldn't take the full salary available to MPs if elected, instead, only taking the average salary of the constituency and "invest[ing] the rest in an improved service" for constituents.
 On the economy, she argued for increased support for those who need retraining, and those who are long-term unemployed.
 Furthermore, she stated her desire for "smarter" regulation of the financial system.
-In terms of criminal justice, she said that helping drug addicts end their dependency, and prosecuting drug dealers whose customers end up dying was important; and in terms of education, she maintained it was important to "better join up children’s services across the fields of education, child care, health care and social services".
+In terms of criminal justice, she said that helping drug addicts end their dependency, and prosecuting drug dealers whose customers end up dying was important; and in terms of education, she maintained it was important to "better join up children's services across the fields of education, child care, health care and social services".

-She described the problem of climate change as a "climate ’emergency’", and wanted to see "far more radical change" to protect against the risks of climate change, suggesting several actions that could help do so, such as banning domestic flights, making it easier to build wind farms, and increased investment in green technology.
+She described the problem of climate change as a "climate 'emergency'", and wanted to see "far more radical change" to protect against the risks of climate change, suggesting several actions that could help do so, such as banning domestic flights, making it easier to build wind farms, and increased investment in green technology.
 However, she further explained how these actions should be "realistic and fair", and not be funded by "expensive green taxes".
 In September 2019, she wrote on her website that she had taken part in climate marches, and explained her interest in ideas to promote increasing cycling and public transport in Oxford, and how "we simply cannot return to business as usual in the next parliamentary session".